-The curriculum contains modules that are from University Requirements (Univ.
-Reqts.), Faculty Requirements (Fac.
-Reqts.), and Department Requirements (Dept. Reqts.).
-Each module has 1 or 2 or 3 credit hours per week.
-However, some modules are supported by tutorials and some continuous assessment, such as seminars or laboratory work, usually amounting to 1 hour per week.
+The curriculum contains modules that are from University Requirements (University regulations.), Faculty Requirements (Faculty.
+Requirement.), and Department Requirements

+(Department.
+Requirements.).
+Each module has 1 or 2 or 3 credit hours per week. some modules are supported by tutorials and some continuous assessment, such as seminars or laboratory work, usually amounting to 1 hour per week.
 When you register for course units, you should follow the academic guidance plan that the Department arranges for you.
-In fact, you can register on any module only if you have taken its prerequisite(s) with the exception that you can register.
+In fact, you can register on any module only if you have taken its prerequisite(s) with the exception that you can register on the module and its prerequisite only if you are in the graduation semester.